plops/cl-py-generator/example/103_co2_sensor/README.md

 # Protobuf network protocol

+This project uses the Protocol Buffers (Protobuf) network protocol for efficient data serialization between a client and a server.
+The implementation uses the following libraries and tools:

-- the proto file is converted to C using protoc and nanopb. there is also a dependency on the nanopb header file
+    The .proto file is converted to C using protoc and nanopb.
+    The project has a dependency on the nanopb header files.

+## Connection Handling

-- i didn't want to encode and decode packet lengths into the tcp stream. instead i define that every request from the client to the server must end by closing the connection (client's write channel). upon receiving the fin packet the server sends an ack, sends the response and closes its write channel and thereby the entire connection.
+In order to avoid encoding and decoding packet lengths into the TCP stream, the following approach is used:

+    Every request from the client to the server must end by closing the connection (client's write channel).
+    Upon receiving the FIN packet, the server sends an ACK, sends the response, and closes its write channel, thereby closing the entire connection.

+## Client Implementation

-- i want to implement the client functionality in gen04 from cl-cpp-generator2/example/121_nanopb/gen04.lisp to run on the esp32
+The client functionality is implemented in the gen04 file, located at cl-cpp-generator2/example/121_nanopb/gen04.lisp, and is designed to run on the ESP32 platform.
+Some modifications are required:

-  - Wifi class can stay
+    The Wifi class can be kept as is.
-  - modify TcpConnection to support nanopb protobuf messages
+    The TcpConnection class should be modified to support nanopb Protobuf messages.

+## Server Implementation

-- the server code could be python (121/03) or C++ (121/01)
+The server code can be implemented using either Python (refer to dir121/gen03) or C++ (refer to dir121/gen01).